phpro/http-tools/README.md

 By using this architecture, we provide an easy to extend flow with models that replace cumbersome array structures.

-You might choose to create one big RequestHandler that can deal with multiple requests, but we suggest not to!
+You might be familiar with 1 "client" class that provides access to multiple API endpoints.
+We see that approach as a multi-requesthandler class.
+You are free to choose that approach, owever, we suggest using 1 request handler per API endpoint.
+This way, you can inject / mock only the things you require at that moment into your codebase.

 Example implementation: